This post is also available in: Português

 2. Whatever Happened to Baby Jane?
 (1962)

-This film actually has two disabled people: Blanche, a woman who became paraplegic in an auto “accident”, and her sister Jane who grows increasingly disturbed as the film progresses.
-Jane imprisons Blanche in the family home Misery-style, cut off from almost all outside contact and forced to suffer the indignities of Jane’s “care”.
-The film’s infamously feuding co-stars (Joan Crawford and Betty Davis) helped elevate its drama into high camp, but it still points to an ugly truth: people with disabilities sometimes get abused by their caregivers, many of whom are close family members.
+This film actually has two disabled people: Blanche, a woman who became paraplegic in an auto “accident”, and her sister Jane whose mental illness worsens as the film progresses.
+Jane imprisons Blanche in the family home Misery-style, cut off from almost all outside contact and forced to suffer the indignities of Jane’s “care.”
+The film’s infamously feuding co-stars (Joan Crawford and Betty Davis) helped elevate its drama into high camp, but it still points to an ugly truth: People with disabilities are sometimes abused by their caregivers, many of whom are close family members.

 3. Wait Until Dark (1967)

-Susy (Audrey Hepburn), a blind woman, unknowingly comes into possession of a heroin-filled doll and finds herself harassed by three con-men who lie their way into her home and threaten to stab and burn her alive if she doesn’t give up the goods.
+Susy (Audrey Hepburn), a blind woman, unknowingly comes into possession of a doll used to smuggle heroin.
+She soon finds herself harassed by three con-men who lie their way into her home and threaten to stab and burn her alive if she doesn’t give up the goods.
 The film has many contrived plot holes, but Hepburn’s performance as a terrified woman forced to defend herself against makes it strangely effecting, despite its narrative flaws.

 4. Silver Bullet (1985)